ocaml/ocamlbuild/manual/manual.md

 compiler, with the right set of command-line flags, needed to build your OCaml project.

-OCamlbuild is extremely convenient to use for simple projects: if you have a small OCaml project (program or library), chances are you can directly invoke ocamlbuild to automatically discover various source files and dependencies, and build executables, library archives or documentation with one-line commands -- in simple cases you don't need to write a configuration file at all.
+OCamlbuild is extremely convenient to use for simple projects.
+If you have a small OCaml project (program or library), chances are you can directly invoke ocamlbuild to automatically discover various source files and dependencies, and build executables, library archives or documentation with one-line commands.
+In simple cases you don't need to write a configuration file at all.

 A few examples of quick ocamlbuild commands: